-One of the really good things about not having any plans or set time frame is that if you want to head back to somewhere you missed along the way then nothing is standing in your way except a bit more driving.
-With this in mind we decided to back track to head for the historic St Bathans so we could have a look at what a few people we have met on the road told us we should have stopped to look at.
-Since it’s close to the rail trail we bypassed it whilst riding the trail.
+One of the perfect things about not having any plans, or set time frame.
+Is that if you want to head back to somewhere you missed along the way, then nothing is standing in your way.
+Except for a bit more driving.
+With this in mind, we decided to backtrack to head for the historic village of St Bathans.
+We wanted to have a look at what people we have met on the road told us we should have stopped to look at.
+Since it’s close to the rail trail, we bypassed it while riding the trail.

 The drive back from Cromwell to St Bathans follows the river towards the Clyde dam that would have been quite scenic if it had not been for the rain getting heavy as we hit the road meaning full concentration on the road and no time to glance at the scenes flashing past on both sides.
 As we neared St Bathans the rain started to lift with the sky’s sort of clearing as we parked at the DOC Recreation Reserve (#8716) from there it’s just over 1 km to the village.

 The camp is a massive area with space for lots of campervans serviced by a single toilet and water from a single tap that states it must be boiled so fill up before you arrive here.
 It is however not about the facilities it’s about the place, and this is one of the prettiest campsites we have been to.

 After we have had such luck with the weather while we have been away today the weather gods had decided that it was to be a day inside the van with the sky’s opening up just as we opened up the door for a stroll into the village.
 With the rain, the wind started to get a bit stronger so we decided that we would spend the afternoon catching up on a few chores around the van and visit the village the following day.
 After all, what’s the rush to get anywhere.